campbell000/blog/content/articles/fire-emblem-engage-date-story-marry-gameplay.md

 But what about the characters that join the crew along the way?
 Surely they add some interesting dynamics to an otherwise dull story?

 Hardly.
-As new units join the player's army, they're given about 5 minutes of screen time until they're whisked away to permanently live in the game's menus, never to be heard from again aside from the occasional anime chirp (i.e. "Divine Dragon, please believe in yourself!").
+As new units join the player's army, they're given about 5 minutes of screen time until they're whisked away to permanently live in the game's menus, never to be heard from again.
 Sure, they're happy to chatter away during support conversations, but aside from a <text-with-tooltip :tooltip="'For some reason, the game reserves intrigue and nuance exclusively for it villain-esque characters, such as Zephia, Ivy, and Hortensia.
 As a result, they (along with oddball Yunaka) are far more interesting than the rest of the cast.'">few exceptions</text-with-tooltip>, these optional cutscenes do little more than establishing that "this one likes to exercise", or "this one wants to be cute".

 <div class="imageContainer imageUnderSection">
   <img :src="'/supports.webp'"/>